New economy minerals

-GSQ will collaborate with The University of Queensland to examine a number of sites and the surrounding region to determine their overall potential, in terms of both mineral endowment, and the mining technologies and techniques required to exploit these opportunities.
-If this analysis returns positive results it could be used to support re-packaging these sites and offering them back to market, perhaps with incentives or collaboration arrangements to address legacy environmental issues.
+GSQ is collaborating with The University of Queensland to examine a number of sites and the surrounding region to determine their overall potential, in terms of both mineral endowment, and the mining technologies and techniques required to exploit these opportunities.
+If this analysis returns positive results it could be used to support re-packaging these sites and offering them back to market, perhaps with incentives or collaborative arrangements to address legacy environmental issues.

 Stream 2: New exploration activities

-GSQ will undertake a high-resolution airborne magnetic survey north of Mount Isa, following the known trend of cobalt mineralisation associated with major copper deposits.
+GSQ is undertaking a high-resolution airborne magnetic survey north of Mount Isa, following the known trend of cobalt mineralisation associated with major copper deposits.
 This survey will better define key structures known to be responsible for this style of mineralisation.
 The survey has the potential to open up exploration for copper and cobalt in previously under-explored areas.

-GSQ will undertake a high-resolution gravity survey of the Millungera Basin area near Julia Creek to better-define vanadium deposits (a metal in demand for battery manufacturing) and iron-oxide-copper-gold deposits (IOCG).
+GSQ will undertake a high-resolution gravity gradiometry survey north of Cloncurry, including the Saxby area, to assist with targeting for new economy mineral and iron-oxide-copper-gold deposits (IOCG).
 In addition to being a major source of copper in the North West, IOCG deposits are a key host to other critical minerals such as cobalt and rare earth elements.

-GSQ will undertake a broad scale magneto telluric survey south and east of Cloncurry to map out the Carpentaria Conductivity Anomaly, a geological feature that may be prospective for copper, cobalt and rare earth elements.
+GSQ is undertaking 2 broad-scale magneto-telluric (MT) surveys to the south and east of Cloncurry to map out the Carpentaria Conductivity Anomaly, a geological feature that may be prospective for copper, cobalt and rare earth elements.

 The Collaborative Exploration Initiative (CEI) supports innovative mineral exploration by providing grants to companies undertaking higher-risk exploration activities, or activities in previously under-explored areas of North West Queensland and elsewhere.

-Extension of the popular initiative is a practical way of facilitating new exploration activity, and offers the potential for new discoveries and identification of future mineral provinces.
+Extension of the popular initiative is a practical way of facilitating new exploration activity, offering the potential for new discoveries and identification of future mineral provinces.

 Re-imagine Queensland’s phosphate deposits

-This project will define an entirely new class of deposits of rare earth elements (REE) in Queensland.
-The project is focused on REE mineralisation along a 1000km belt of the North West Minerals Province, from Boulia to Century.
+This project will define an entirely new class of rare earth element (REE) deposits in Queensland.
+The project is focused on REE mineralisation along a 1,000km belt of the North West Minerals Province, from Boulia to Century.